Latter-day Saints and the Covenant Framework of the Gospel

 Anciently, then, covenants were a major factor in religious and social life.
 They were the foundation for approaching God.
 And the concept of obedience, faith, and loyalty were always present.

 The word testament actually means covenant, and the New Testament is a volume of scripture about the new covenant that Christ offers.
 As the Old Testament prophesied, the new covenant would have an emphasis on the spirit of the law, but the concept of man obeying God and God's laws was still integral.
-Let's consider the prophecy of Jeremiah on this new covenant:
+Let's consider the prophecy of Jeremiah on this new covenant in Jeremiah 31:

 31 Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah: